feltzlindsaym/Feltz_Penn_DataChallenge/README.md

 # Feltz_Penn_DataChallenge

 Attached, please find my Jupyter Notebook containing the code for the predictive model.
-Notebook is titlted: Feltz_PI_DataChallange.ipynb
+Notebook is titled: Feltz_PI_DataChallange.ipynb

 Below are answers to several of the question prompts: